Methods of Cooking

-Involves cooking in water or a water based liquid/stock at its boiling points with sufficient heat input to generate bubbles of steam which agitate and stir the mixture.
-The difference in boiling temperatures are very small and rapid boiling takes place at 100oC.
+Involves cooking in water or a water-based liquid/stock at its boiling points with sufficient heat input to generate bubbles of steam which agitate and stir the mixture.
+The difference in boiling temperatures is very small and rapid boiling takes place at 100oC.

 Simmering requires a temperature drop to approximately 970 C.

-To cook in the vapours of boiling water.
+To cook in the vapors of boiling water.

-Involves cooking food, usually eggs or fish in a cooking liquid at a simmering point at around 970 C in an open or closed pan on the stove or in the oven.
+Involves cooking food, usually eggs or fish in a cooking liquid at a simmering point of around 970 C in an open or closed pan on the stove or in the oven.

-Previously browned food is cooked in just enough liquid to cover it in a pan with a very tight fitting lid which reduces evaporation.
-Braising is often finished in the oven after the meat and liquid/Stock have been brought to the boil on top of the stove.
+Previously browned food is cooked in just enough liquid to cover it in a pan with a very tight-fitting lid which reduces evaporation.
+Braising is often finished in the oven after the meat and liquid/Stock have been brought to a boil on top of the stove.

 Bake goods are usually brown on the outside.

 Food is cooked in the oven by a combination of convection and radiated heat.
-The object of cooking by using this method isto brown the suface of the food and to make it crisp and tasty and to cook the interior to the right degree.
-Generally this method of cooking is used for meats and root vegetables.
+The object of cooking by using this method is to brown the surface of the food to make it crisp and tasty and to cook the interior to the right degree.
+Generally, this method of cooking is used for meats and root vegetables.

-This cooking methods is using direct (radiated) heat with the aid of fat in the form of basting.
+This cooking method is using direct (radiated) heat with the aid of fat in the form of basting.